biffmalibu/Extreme-Tic-Tac-Toe/pa3-starter/pa3-starter/README.md

 or disabled. to use alphabeta pruning, simply add -a to the command line arguments:

     java -cp bin TicTacToe -a
+    java -cp bin ExtremeTicTacToe -a

 # Depth Limited Minimax
 The Minimax implementation can search down to a specified depth. this can be enabled or disabled.
 To enable depth limited minimax add -d (depth)

     java -cp bin TicTacToe -d 5
+    java -cp bin ExtremeTicTacToe -d 5

 This will limit minimax search to a depth of 5.

+# Profiles
+The ExtremeTicTacToe implementation allows for the use of pre-specified profiles to use instead of enabling depth limiting or ab pruning manually.
+Choose between beginner, intermediate, and advanced. -a and -d parameters are ignored. use -p (profile)

+    java -cp bin ExtremeTicTacToe -p advanced

+This will set the computers difficulty to advanced.

+# Evaluation function

+The evaluation function is used to analyze non-terminal states.
+Using the 4x4 ExtremeTicTacToe grid, we search for 2 spots taken of the same letter, and use that to increment or decrement the total by 1.
+While we are not checking if 3/4 spots needed to win are taken, checking for 2 should be effective still as it implies we are closer to a win. (+1 for X, -1 for O)